julianje/ImageInference/README.md

 ### Data processing scripts

-For Experiment 2 and Experiment 3, you will need to run a data processing script before you can run the analysis code on the newly generated model predictions (this script simply concatenates a bunch of individual files).
-For Experiment 2, the Bayes factors need to be stitched into a single file once they are computed.
-The script `combine_bayes_factors.sh` does this by running the following command inside of a Bash terminal in the project root directory:
+For Experiment 2 and Experiment 3, you will need to run a data processing script before you can run the analysis code on the newly generated model predictions (each script simply concatenates a bunch of individual data files).
+For Experiment 2, `combine_bayes_factors.sh` concatenates the individual Bayes factors into a single file.
+To do this, run the following command inside of a Bash terminal in the project root directory:

 ```
 bash utils/combine_bayes_factors.sh data_1
 ```

-For Experiment 3, the posteriors similarly need to be stitched together.
-The script `combine_posteriors.sh` does this by running the following command inside of a Bash terminal in the project root directory:
+For Experiment 3, `combine_posteriors.sh` similarly concatenates the individual posteriors into a single file.
+To do this, run the following command inside of a Bash terminal in the project root directory:

 ```
 bash utils/combine_posteriors.sh